The CIA publishes videos in Mandarin language to encourage Chinese officials to overthrow secrets - ExBulletin

 The CIA publishes videos in Mandarin language to encourage Chinese officials to overthrow secrets

-The leading spy agency in America released two Mandarin language videos On social networks Thursday, inviting unhappy officials to contact the CIA.
+The first American espionage agency published two videos in Mandarin language on social networks Thursday inviting those unhappy to contact the CIA.
 Recruitment videos published on YouTube and X have accumulated more than 5 million views combined during their first day.

-Awareness occurs while the CIA Director John Ratcliffe has sworn to stimulate both the use of intelligence by the agency from human sources and His accent on Chinawho recently targeted US officials with his own espionage operations.
+Awareness comes when the CIA director John Ratcliffe has promised to stimulate both the use of intelligence by the agency from human sources and its emphasis on China, which recently targeted US officials with its own spy operations.

-The videos aim to recruit Chinese officials to steal secrets, said Ratcliffe in a statement to the Associated Press.
-He said that China intended to dominate the world economically, militarily and technological.
+The videos aim to recruit Chinese officials to steal secrets '' said Ratcliffe in a press release to the Associated Press.
+He said that China “ intended to dominate the economic, militarily and technological world. ''

 Videos of more than 2 minutes are of cinematographic quality and driving scenes of communist party, luxury cars and sparkling skyscrapers while the narrators share their growing disillusionment with the system they served.

-In a video, a man describes as an honest member of the party talks about his discomfort struggle Among his peers and what it could mean for the security of his family.
-While the rhythm of the music resumes, he says, I did not hurt anything, I cannot continue to live in fear!
+In a video, a man describes as an honest member of the party talks about his discomfort on the power of struggle among his peers and what it could mean for the security of his family.
+While the rhythm of the music resumes, he says: “” I did not hurt anything, I cannot continue to live in fear! “”

 The man is then seen using his smartphone to contact the CIA, and the video ends with the agency seal.